j3k0/cordova-plugin-purchase-documentation/use-cases/sections/setup-android-3-google-play.md

 Need more help?
 I recommend you check [Google's own documentation](https://support.google.com/googleplay/android-developer/answer/113469?hl=en&ref_topic=7072031).
 It's well detailed, easy to follow and probably the most up-to-date resource you can find.
 {% endhint %}

-### Retrieve the Billing Key

-We need to inform the plugin of our app's `BILLING_KEY`.
-That piece of information can be found on the Google Play Publisher Console.

-So head again to your [Google Play Console](https://play.google.com/apps/publish).

-In the "_All Applications_" menu, go to the application you want to setup.
-In my case "_Cordova Purchase Demo_".

-From there, find the "_Monetization setup_" section \(on the left-side panel\).

-Under **Licensing**, you'll find this long Base64-encoded string (an RSA public key).
-Keep it around for later reference.
-That's your **Billing Key**.

-{% hint style="info" %}
-The Billing Key will be required to install the plugin on Android and setup receipt validation.
-{% endhint %}